-- Remuneration must be based on a fair reward system with an emphasis on performance according to the abovementioned components; - Remuneration packages shall be set at levels that ensure comparability and competitiveness with Hong Kong-based companies competing for a similar talent pool, with special emphasis on the real estate industry.
-Independent professional advice is to be sought where appropriate; - The Remuneration Committee shall determine the overall amount of each component of remuneration, taking into account both quantitative and qualitative assessments of performance, as well as the achievement of financial and operational key performance targets and behavioural competencies that align with the Group's long-term strategy, corporate culture and core values; - Remuneration policy and practices shall be as transparent as possible and reviewed regularly, independent of executive management; - Share option grantees shall develop significant personal shareholdings through executive share option schemes, in order to align their interests with those of the Shareholders; and - Pay and employment conditions elsewhere in the Group shall be taken into account.
+- The Remuneration Committee shall determine the overall amount of each component of remuneration, taking into account both quantitative and qualitative assessments of performance, as well as the achievement of financial and operational key performance targets and behavioural competencies that align with the Group's long-term strategy, corporate culture and core values; - Remuneration policy and practices shall be as transparent as possible and reviewed regularly, independent of executive management; - Grantees of the share schemes shall develop significant personal shareholdings through executive share incentive schemes, in order to align their interests with those of the Shareholders; - Remuneration packages shall be set at levels that ensure comparability and competitiveness with Hong Kong-based companies competing for a similar talent pool, with special emphasis on the real estate industry.
+Independent professional advice is to be sought where appropriate; and - Pay and employment conditions elsewhere in the Group shall be taken into account.

-In reviewing and determining remuneration for EDs and senior management, the Remuneration Committee will take into account the following determining factors:
+In reviewing and determining remuneration for EDs and senior management, the Remuneration Committee will take into account their overall achievements with respect to the following determining factors, each with a series of measures:

-Components Determining Factors Fixed compensation Base salary and allowances Market trends: pay increments in line with general and real estate industry norms Market benchmarks relevant to role and job scope Company performance Individual performance, behavioural competencies and contribution, measured against annual financial and operational targets (turnover, expense ratio, earnings per share ("EPS"), portfolio year- end occupancy, achievement of key strategic initiatives, etc.) Variable compensation Performance bonus Company performance Individual performance, behavioural competencies and contribution, measured against annual financial and operational targets (turnover, expense ratio, EPS, portfolio year-end occupancy, achievement of key strategic initiatives, etc.) \bullet Actual bonuses paid out range from 0-200 $\%$ of target bonus, which is set as a percentage of the annual base salary Share options Company performance Individual performance and potential, as well as long-term contribution to the Company Level of share options granted is based on a prescribed grant multiple of annual base salary
+Components Determining Factors Fixed compensation Base salary and allowances Market trends: increments in line with general and real estate industry norms Market benchmarks relevant to role and job scope Company performance (with reference to the Group's turnover growth, occupancy rate, property expenses ratio, underlying profit, etc.) Individual performance and contribution^{Note 1}, measured against annual financial and operational targets (turnover, expense ratio, earnings per share ("EPS"), portfolio year- end occupancy, achievement of key strategic initiatives, etc.) Variable compensation Performance bonus Company performance (with reference to the Group's turnover growth, occupancy rate, property expenses ratio, underlying profit, etc.) Individual performance and contribution^{Note 1}, measured against annual financial and operational targets (turnover, expense ratio, EPS, portfolio year-end occupancy, achievement of key strategic initiatives, etc.) Actual bonus payout ranges from 0-200% of target bonus, which is set as a percentage of annual base salary Share incentives Company performance (with reference to the Group's turnover growth, occupancy rate, property expenses ratio, underlying profit, etc.) Individual performance and potential, as well as long-term contribution^{Note 2} to the Company Level of share options and/or share awards granted is based on a prescribed grant multiple of annual base salary